 Post-processing night sky is a huge topic with a lot of room for creativity.
 Don't be afraid to experiment!

 Hopefully this article gave you the inspiration and some of the tools needed to get started with night sky photography!
-If you'd like to learn more, subscribe to my mailing list (below) to get notified when I share new articles.
+If you'd like to learn more, check out my new book The Complete Guide to Milky Way Photography, and subscribe to my mailing list to get notified when I share new articles.
 I also offer one-on-one instruction at reasonable rates if you'd like to get a jump start, have one-on-one help, or just learn more!